ibm-cloud-docs/netezza/cos/netezza-cos-objstrge.md

 ## Monitoring Cloud Object Storage Utilization
 {: #monitoring_cloud}

-Cloud Object Storage utilization can be monitored from the Dashboard page for a high-level overview.
-For detailed insights into data slice utilization, please refer to the **Infrastructure** page.
+Cloud Object Storage utilization can be monitored from the web console's **Dashboard** page for a high-level overview.
+For detailed insights into data slice utilization, please refer to the web console's **Infrastructure** page.